AlejandroC92/AzureFunctionWithDocker/README.md

 Now that we have the basic understanding of both technologies, let's build our HelloWorld application with Azure Function hosted in a Docker Container.

 To do so, create a folder called Docker and enter there from the console.
-Now, type the next command
+Now, type the following command

 ```
 funct init . --docker